eradiate/eradiate/docs/rst/getting_started/quickstart.rst

 --------------------

 Download the `us76_u86_4-4000_25711 data set <https://eradiate.eu/data/spectra-us76_u86_4-4000_25711.zip>`_,
-extract the archive into a temporary location and copy contents into ``$ERADIATE_DIR/resources/data``.
+extract the archive to a temporary location and copy contents into ``$ERADIATE_DIR/resources/data``.

 Verify installation
 -------------------